 Choosing products that are grass-fed AND organic is even better.
 It’s important to note that grass-fed does not equal organic, and organic does not equal grass-fed.
 It’s possible that grass-fed cows roaming the pasture consume synthetic fertilizers and herbicides used on the grass.
 So if you really want to get the most natural, cleanest beef possible, buying organic, grass-fed is definitely the way to go.
 But also note that there are some farmers who raise their cows organically and grass-fed but just can’t afford the organic certification.
 That’s why it’s important to research or really know the source of your meat.

 One of the best options for eating grass-fed beef is to locate a local farmer in your area who raises cattle on open, free ranges, feeds them only fresh and dried grasses, and doesn’t use any type of pharmaceuticals, such as hormones or antibodies.
 I believe that when you shop locally for your foods, from beef to apples, you’ll be healthier and happier.
 You’ll also contribute to your local community in ways that only buying locally can.

 Cows are meant to spend their lives peacefully grazing on grass in wide-open pastures, but most cows today are raised in a confined animal feeding operation or concentrated animal feeding operation known as a CAFO.
 In these massive facilities, not only are the cows confined and overcrowded, but they also don’t eat what’s best for them.
 Rather, they eat what makes them the fattest and hence yields the most money.
-When these poor cows get sick (which easily happens with the far from ideal living conditions), they’re typically pumped full of hormones and antibiotics.
+When these poor cows get sick, they’re typically pumped full of hormones and antibiotics.